-- Pleurisy – this is when the linings between your lungs and ribcage (pleura) become inflamed and cause chest pains.
-If you have pleurisy, you may also develop fluid on your lungs.
+Pleurisy – when the linings between your lungs and ribcage (pleura) become inflamed and cause chest pain.
+If you have pleurisy, you may also develop fluid in your lungs.

-- Lung abscess – this is a rare complication and sometimes happens when a person has a pre-existing health condition.
+Lung abscess – a rare complication and sometimes happens when a person has a pre-existing health condition.

-- Blood poisoning (septicaemia or sepsis) - happens when the infection spreads from the lungs to the bloodstream.
-It is a severe complication that can cause low blood pressure and may require intensive care treatment.
+Blood poisoning (septicaemia or sepsis) – when the infection spreads from the lungs to the bloodstream.
+It's a severe complication that can cause low blood pressure and may require intensive care treatment.

 How to prevent pneumonia